-Analysis | What we know about efforts by Trump’s 2016 campaign to suppress Black votes
+Analysis | What we know about alleged efforts by Trump’s 2016 campaign to suppress Black votes

 The team was even told specifically how that would work.

 On Oct.
 24, Trump’s team began placing spots on select African American radio stations.
 In San Antonio, a young staffer showed off a South Park-style animation he’d created of Clinton delivering the “super predator” line (using audio from her original 1996 sound bite), as cartoon text popped up around her: “Hillary Thinks African Americans are Super Predators.”
-The animation will be delivered to certain African American voters through Facebook “dark posts” — nonpublic posts whose viewership the campaign controls so that, as Parscale puts it, “only the people we want to see it, see it.”
+The animation will be delivered to certain African American voters through Facebook “dark posts” — nonpublic posts whose viewership the campaign controls so that, as [then-digital director Brad] Parscale puts it, “only the people we want to see it, see it.”
 The aim is to depress Clinton’s vote total.
 “We know because we’ve modeled this,” says the official.
 “It will dramatically affect her ability to turn these people out.”

 In fact, Black turnout was down in 2016.
 An analysis of the Census Bureau’s voter turnout data determined that Black turnout was down from 67 percent to about 60 percent between 2012 and 2016, with the density of Black voters declining from 13 to 12 percent.
 Another review of voter information found that 4.4 million people who had supported Barack Obama in 2012 did not vote in 2016.
 More than half of that group was non-White and a third Black.

-But it’s not necessarily the case that the Trump campaign’s effort to depress Black turnout was actually why turnout was depressed.
-Before the election (and the effort detailed above) there were already reports that enthusiasm for Clinton was down among Black voters relative to Obama.
+But it’s not necessarily the case that the Trump campaign’s alleged effort to depress Black turnout was why turnout was depressed.
+Before the election (and the alleged effort detailed above) there were already reports that enthusiasm for Clinton was down among Black voters, relative to Obama.
 There’s at least one obvious reason that might be the case: Obama was the nation’s first Black president.
 In 2004, Black turnout was at 61 percent, jumping to 69 percent in 2008 when Obama was first on the ballot.
 The 60 percent in 2016 was essentially back to pre-Obama levels.

 Nonetheless, Trump repeatedly celebrated that decrease in turnout.